nik-rev/displaystr/README.md

 ## Multiple arguments

-You can use a tuple to supply multiple argumenst to the `format_args!`:
+You can use a tuple to supply multiple arguments to the `format_args!`:

 ```rust
 use displaystr::display;